 Once the official results of the election are determined, the county auditor or elections office makes an "abstract" of the vote, showing the number of registered voters in each precinct and the number of votes cast for each candidate.
-The abstract, along with a certification report, is provided to the secretary of state, Total the auditor notifies the winning candidate of the election results and issues him or her a certificate of election.
-The state of the election of the election.
+106 The abstract, along with a certification report, is provided to the secretary of state, 107 and the auditor notifies the winning candidate of the election results and issues him or her a certificate of election.
+108